Probabilistic Deep Learning for Real-Time Large Deformation Simulations: Results

 \textbf{Training Times}

-For any neural network, the training phase of the deep learning model is the most resource-intensive task.
-Hence modern machine learning open source libraries such as Tensorflow, Keras, PyTorch are optimized to work with Graphical Processing Units (GPU).
-Compared to the user end computer with its Central Processing Unit (CPU), a GPU has a parallel structure that offers faster computing and increased efficiency.
-Table~\ref{Tab: training_times} gives GPU training times for different datasets for both determinsitic and probabilistic U-Nets.
+For any neural network, the training phase of the model is the most resource-intensive task.
+Hence modern machine learning open source libraries such as Tensorflow, Keras, PyTorch are optimized to work with GPUs.
+GPU has a parallel structure that offers faster computing and increased efficiency compared to the user end computer with its CPU.
+Table~\ref{Tab: training_times} gives GPU training times for different datasets for both deterministic and probabilistic U-Nets.

-Consider 2D-Beam example, training time for Bayesian U-Net is nearly 1.75 times of deterministic network Table~\ref{Tab: training_times}.
-This is because we used half of the layers as probabilistic layers, doubling the number of parameters for them, and we also included prior means in the training for those layers.
-Hence number of trainable parameters for Bayesian U-Net is nearly 1.75 times of its deterministic counterpart.
-Similar explanation can be given for the 2D-L shape case.

-Training time for 3D beam case is high, it can be reduced by opting alternate topologies of U-Net.
-One way of doing so is keeping the constant number of channels in each U-Net level. \textbf{Effect of number of channels}
+Bayesian U-Nets have more parameters to be trained, additionally, we need to sample over the approximate posterior as described in Section~\ref{sec: loss_VB}.
+Hence training times for Bayesian U-Nets are significantly higher than for the deterministic counterparts.
+As the size of the problem grows, training time proportionally increases as well.
+Hence the training time for the 3D beam case is higher compared to 2D cases.
+Note however, that this time can be reduced by opting alternate topologies of U-Nets, and one way of doing so is keeping a constant number of channels in each U-Net level instead of increasing it (which will be analyzed below).

-Training time of U-Net can be reduced by decreasing the number of parameters of model, this can be achieved by decreasing number of channels in each stage.
-We use a architecture with constant number of channels in level of U-Net architecture.
-Table~\ref{const_channel} shows a comparison of training time and error metrics for different architectures for the 3D-Beam dataset.
-Number of parameters increase with number of channels.
-For 128 channels one can notice that test error is more as compared to 64 channels, indicating over-fitting of the network. \textbf{Prediction Times}

-Since recent years, GPU cloud computing is getting easily accessible, one can leverage GPU support over the Internet as well.
-All these factors make our framework easily deployable to the user end.
-Yet some readers might be interested in knowing the prediction time comparison on standard CPU instead of GPU.